For the 2023 Junior Nationals as of November 1, 2023 (changed wording in Italic)

 - The fourth-highest single finish

-B. Second year U20 skiers must qualify in the top nine of the combined U20/U18 classes in the final RMN final points list to be eligible for the RMN Junior National Team.
-If a second year U20 skier does not pre-qualify or finish in the top nine of the U20/U18 final points list they will not be named to the JN team and selection will move down the RMN final points list until the quota of 12 has been met.
+8B.
+Second year U20 skiers must finish in the top six of the combined U20/U18 RMN classes in the RMN JN final points list, NOT including prequalified skiers as identified in paragraph #2 above, in order to be named to the RMN JN Team.
+If a second year U20 skier does not meet that criteria they will not be named to the RMN JN team and the selection process will move down the RMN JN final points list until the quota of designated skiers has been met.

 8C.
 RMN can take more than 25 male and 25 female athletes allotted by the U.S. Ski &